raspibolt/raspibolt/raspibolt_21_security.md

   When you're prompted to "Enter a file in which to save the key," press Enter to use the default file location.
 Optionally, for maximum security, use `password [A]` to protect your key.

-* The public key now needs to be copied to the Pi:
+* The public key now needs to be copied to the Pi.

-  We use `ssh-copy-id`, it copies your public key to the remote machine (and creates files and directories, if needed).
+  We use the command `ssh-copy-id`, which copies your public key to the remote machine (and creates files and directories, if needed).
   You will be prompted for your password once.

   ```sh
   $ ssh-copy-id admin@raspibolt.local
   ```

+  💡 If you are on macOS and encounter an error, you might need to enable `ssh-copy-id` first, using [this guide](https://devtip.io/ssh-keys-remote-server).

 <script id="asciicast-BvuWd8S8hvBLmsXBW4L2EEeRZ" src="https://asciinema.org/a/BvuWd8S8hvBLmsXBW4L2EEeRZ.js" async></script>